-Our Chatelaine (new member liaison) is happy to answer any questions you might have about our organization, or to assist you as you get started.
-The Chatelaine can be reached by e-mail (Chatelaine AT DunCarraig DOT net) or you may also contact our Seneschal (Seneschal AT DunCarraig DOT net), who is the administrative head of the group.
+Our Chatelain (new member liaison) is happy to answer any questions you might have about our organization, or to assist you as you get started.
+The Chatelain can be reached by e-mail (Chatelain AT DunCarraig DOT net) or you may also contact our Seneschal (Seneschal AT DunCarraig DOT net), who is the administrative head of the group.
 Other officers for specific areas of interest can be found on the Baronial Officers page (Baronial Officers) and they are happy to assist you with more specialized information.

-Our Barony maintains a collection of loaner gear and clothing (often called "Gold Key") that can be borrowed from the Chatelaine's office as you get started.
-We also publish weekly classes and practices on the Calendar (Calendar), on our Yahoo e-mail group (Email List) and Facebook page (Facebook Page).
+Our Barony maintains a collection of loaner gear and clothing (often called "Gold Key") that can be borrowed from the Chatelain's office as you get started.
+We also publish weekly classes and practices on the Calendar (Calendar), on our e-mail group (Email List) and Facebook page (Facebook Page).

 We've posted a few pages below to help you as you get started:

 Introduction to the SCA